-Keeping Status Bar Info Up to Date
+Keeping Status Line Info Up to Date

-We've added the current time and some other dynamic information to our status bar, but we need to tell tmux how often to refresh that information periodically.
-By default, tmux refreshes the status bar every 15 seconds.
-We can specify exactly how quickly tmux refreshes its status bar with set-option -g status-interval followed by the refresh interval in seconds, like this:
+We've added the current time and some other dynamic information to our status line, but we need to tell tmux how often to refresh that information periodically.
+By default, tmux refreshes the status line every 15 seconds.
+We can specify exactly how quickly tmux refreshes its status line with set-option -g status-interval followed by the refresh interval in seconds, like this: